Water Quality

 Why is it important?

-Assessing PH and total dissolved solids provides valuable information for monitoring water quality, aids in the protection of aquatic ecosystems, and facilitates sustainable watershed practices.
+Assessing PH and total dissolved solids provides valuable information for monitoring water quality, identifying pollution-related challenges, protecting aquatic ecosystems, and facilitating sustainable watershed practices.

 How is the region doing?

-The Susquehanna River tested at an average of 7.28 pH in the most recent year, or slightly more alkaline than neutral water.
-The average in 2022 is an increase from the previous year’s average of 7.16 by 1.7 percent.
-Since 2013, TDS levels in the Susquehanna River have consistently been below 200 mg/L, but as of 2022, values are nearing highs not seen since 2015.
-From 2021 to 2022, TDS has increased by 26 percent.
+The Susquehanna River tested at an average of 7.54 pH in the most recent year, or slightly more alkaline than neutral water.
+The average in 2024 is an increase from the previous year’s average of 6.91 by 9.1 percent.
+Since 2013, TDS levels in the Susquehanna River have remained below 200 mg/L. Although values increased 10.6 percent from 2023 to 2024, they are still 27.7 percent lower than highs recorded in 2015.